Learning Compact Boolean Networks: Experimental Details

 \paragraph{Model Architectures}

-We list the detailed configurations of our convolutional architecture used in the experiments below.
-The variants T (tiny), S (small), M (medium), and L (large) correspond to $k = 64, 128, 256,$ and $1024$, respectively. $N$ denotes the number of thresholds used in the thermometer encoding of the input image.
-For \mnist, we set $N=1$; for \cifar, we set $N=3$ for tiny and small models, $N=7$ for medium models, and $N=31$ for large models.
+We list the convolutional architectures used in the experiments below.
+The variants T (tiny), S (small), M (medium), and L (large) correspond to $k = 64, 128, 256,$ and $1024$, respectively.
+Let $N$ denote the number of thresholds in the thermometer encoding.
+For \mnist, we set $N=1$.
+For \cifar, we set $N=3$ for tiny and small models, $N=7$ for medium models, and $N=31$ for large models.